redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 2. Provides also integration tests for local/ide/ledger deploying and running.
 3. Must be extended to cover more cases

-## The current state
+## The current state of development

 1. It's possible to deploy all components above to the predefined intellect.eu participant and operate with them with the predefined user
+   1. Setting up a new participant is in progress
+   2. Creating a new user in the Keycloak, they can connect to the provider, is in progress (*it always uses the admin user in the participant*)
-2. For now, it's a mystery if the contracts are visible outside intellect eu, in the global Canton world
+2. Contracts' visibility in the global Canton world, outside intellect.eu, is a mystery
     1. it depends on the Parties defined in other participants
-3. Managing users and participants is very aggravating, and it's necessary to have a dedicated team for it.
+3. Managing users and participants is quite aggravating